phonics and reading

 At Wildmoor Heath, we believe that children learn when they enjoy their lessons.
 All our phonics lessons are fun and interactive; children learn to listen, mimic, act and sound out the new sounds.
 We teach phonics every morning in small groups to children from Reception to Year 3.
 Teaching staff from Reception to Year 5 classes lead these daily sessions.

-We have tailored our phonics learning approach to the needs of Wildmoor Heath learners, using a combination of the Read Write Inc. rhyming patterns, taught in the order of Letters and Sounds, which corresponds with our Bug Club phonics reading book scheme.
+We have tailored our phonics learning approach to the needs of Wildmoor Heath learners, using a combination of the Read Write Inc. rhyming patterns, based on the order of sounds from the Bug Club Phonics planning, which corresponds with our Bug Club phonics reading book scheme.

 Bug Club Phonics is one of the Department for Education’s approved phonics teaching programmes and aims to help all children in your school learn to read by the age of six in a fun and accessible way.
-Following the order of Letters and Sounds, the whole school programme matches the National Curriculum and Early Learning Goals.
+The whole school programme matches the National Curriculum and Early Learning Goals.

 |Mrs Joseph leading a phonics lesson.|